hammerlab/survivalstan/README.md

 Details to come.
 For now, please do not hesitate to contribute if you would like.

-Example
+Usage examples
 -------

-There are several examples included in the [example-notebooks](), roughly one corresponding to each model.
+There are several examples included in the [example-notebooks](http://nbviewer.jupyter.org/github/hammerlab/survivalstan/tree/master/example-notebooks/), roughly one corresponding to each model.

-If you are not sure where to start, [Test pem_survival_model with simulated data.ipynb](https://github.com/hammerlab/survivalstan/blob/master/example-notebooks/Test%20pem_survival_model%20with%20simulated%20data.ipynb) contains the most explanatory text.
+If you are not sure where to start, [Test pem_survival_model with simulated data.ipynb](http://nbviewer.jupyter.org/github/hammerlab/survivalstan/blob/master/example-notebooks/Test%20pem_survival_model%20with%20simulated%20data.ipynb) contains the most explanatory text.
 Many of the other notebooks are sparse on explanation, but do illustrate variations on the different models.

 For basic usage: